 Examples for giving negative feedback to your manager

 Right away, there’s an obvious power imbalance here.
-Unlike managers, team members who offer criticisms to their boss—even in a fair and respectful manner—expose themselves to potential consequences that, should their boss respond badly, could hurt their career.
+Unlike managers, team members who offer criticisms to their boss—even fairly and respectfully—expose themselves to potential consequences that, should their boss respond poorly, could hurt their career.

 In short, problem-solving company cultures that practice open communication see higher employee performance.

 Easier said than done, of course.
-Providing feedback takes guts when someone is in the wrong, especially if that someone is your boss.
-There’s an art to it, though—the skill of framing criticism in such a way that it’s not only taken to heart, but the other person wants to solve the problem as much as you do.
+Feedback takes guts when someone is in the wrong, especially if that is your boss.
+There’s an art to it, though—the skill of framing criticism in such a way that it’s not only taken to heart, the other person wants to solve the problem as much as you do.

 Know your end goal

 Giving feedback to a manager doesn’t have to be intimidating.
-As long as your goal is to make things better, a good manager should see the value in your comments and respond in kind.
+As long as your goal is to improve things, a good manager should see the value in your comments and respond in kind.

-Deliver feedback carefully and in a way that prioritizes the flow of business and team performance.
-For example, if a manager isn’t providing enough basic information to do a task properly, let them know that the task will take longer to get done correctly.
-Sure, you’re also frustrated about having to figure it all out on your own, but the pertinent issue is how it harms the flow of business.
+Deliver feedback carefully and in a way that prioritizes business flow and team performance.
+For example, if a manager isn’t providing enough basic information to do a task correctly, let them know that the task will take longer.
+Sure, you’re also frustrated about figuring it out independently, but the pertinent issue is how it harms business flow.

 Focusing on principles like operational efficiency will be your best approach when bringing negative feedback to your boss.

 Getting a conversation going with your manager is the first step to solving a problem.
-Whether that means a one-on-one meeting or just a passing comment will depend on your personality.
+Whether that means a one-on-one meeting or a passing comment depends on your personality.
 Casually bringing up a problem can help to hide how much time you’ve spent thinking about it, possibly preserving your working relationship with your manager.

 There are a few ways to deliver feedback:

-• The feedback sandwich.
-Compliment, feedback, compliment.
-It’s an elegant approach that raises an issue and moves on quickly so that conversations get started without too much discomfort.
+• The feedback sandwich: compliment, feedback, compliment.
+It’s an elegant approach that raises an issue and moves on quickly so that conversations can start without too much discomfort.

 • SBI (Situation-Behavior-Impact).
 Better for formal settings where change is needed, the SBI lays out criticism in its context.
 “Here’s what was going on, here’s what you did, and here’s what happened as a result.”
 It’s easy to sound forceful and domineering with the SBI model, so try to be patient and deliberate.

 • “I” statements.
-If your manager is a reasonable person, coming right out with it gets a conversation going without any formalities.
-The power in an “I” statement comes from its directness and vulnerability.
+If your manager is reasonable, coming right out with it gets a conversation going without any formalities.
+The power of an “I” statement comes from its directness and vulnerability.
 For example, “I feel like I’m being kept out of the loop on projects,” raises a problem without pinning it on the manager.
 It’s also open, helping to avoid defensiveness.

-• Provocative questions.
-Questions can direct a conversation without feeling forceful.
-“Do you think everyone on the team is being treated fairly?” could give your manager a chance to weigh in on an issue without feeling judged about how well they handle it.
+• Provocative questions can direct a conversation without feeling forceful.
+For example, “Do you think everyone on the team is being treated fairly?” could allow your manager to weigh in on an issue without feeling judged about how well they handle it.

 Listen carefully

-Roger Fisher’s Getting to Yes is a great read about how to negotiate touchy subjects without turning adversarial or becoming overly frustrated.
-Fisher’s position is that negotiation must focus strictly on the issue at hand, not one’s relationship to the issue.
+Roger Fisher’s Getting to Yes is an excellent read about negotiating touchy subjects without becoming adversarial or overly frustrated.
+Fisher believes that negotiation must focus strictly on the issue, not one’s relationship to the problem.

 According to Fisher, things that hurt and slow down negotiation include:

-• Not speaking in a direct and clear manner.
-It’s unproductive to talk around an issue while expecting others to pick up on hints.
+• Not speaking directly and clearly.
+Talking around an issue is unproductive, and expecting others to pick up on hints is unproductive.
 Be direct and forthcoming so problems get solved and your manager understands exactly what you’re getting at.

 • Misunderstanding or misinterpreting the other party’s position.
-Some people are so concerned with being right that they invent a position just so they can beat it.
-Oversimplifying someone’s opinion to where it looks overtly bad (known as straw manning) is irritating to deal with and serves no helpful purpose.
+Some people are so concerned with being right that they invent a position to beat it.
+Oversimplifying someone’s opinion to where it looks overtly bad (known as straw-manning) is irritating to deal with and serves no helpful purpose.

 Along with the above communication skills, Fisher touches on Carl Rogers’ reflective listening technique, a subset of active listening techniques.
-He uses the example of the Israel-Egypt peace treaty of 1979.
+He uses the example of the 1979 Israel-Egypt peace treaty.

 Clarifying questions start with phrases like: